2026 Plymouth Ice Festival (January 30th to February 1st)

 Plymouth Art in the Park 2010

-It’s that time of year again after missing 2020, when the artists arrive and showcase their talents to people that come from all over Metro-Detroit and beyond.
-Art in the Park is July 9-11, 2021!
+It’s that time of year again when artists arrive and showcase their talents to people that come from all over Metro-Detroit and beyond.
+Art in the Park is July 11-13, 2025 in downtown Plymouth!

 Come one, come all, to enjoy Plymouth’s Art in the Park!